The technician at her feet looked up. “How does that feel?”

 Now she was about to watch him die.

 Nio leaned on the edge of the bed and started the video again.
 Sol stood at a narrow podium flanked by tables on both sides.
-Various academics sat facing the audience, but none were less than two meters from him.
+Various academics sat facing the audience.
+None were less than two meters from him.
 The hall itself was fairly small.
 Chairs were arranged in rows in the center.
 They were at most half full.
 She heard a sneeze as the audio began again.
-Sol explained how the total information a system could contained was determined by its surface area, not its volume.
+Sol explained how the total information a system could contain was determined by its surface area, not its volume.
 No one approached him in the moments before he fell.
 He didn’t touch the bottle of water that had been left for him on the podium, which was full and sealed.
 There was no gun shot, no knife strike, no laser burn, no spasm of poison.
 He paused as if searching for a word.
 There was some shuffling in the room, and then he began speaking again.
-He gripped the podium and in mid-sentence, his head wobbled, his words turned to gibberish, and he fell, knocking over the podium on its way to the floor.
+His head wobbled, his words turned to gibberish, and he fell, knocking over the podium on his way to the floor.
 There were shouts and exclamations.
 The camera moved away, as if whoever held it had jumped to their feet.
+Then it stopped.